boakyeni/non-profit-dashboard/README.md

 ## Djoser

 Though this project uses djoser, it does NOT use the DEFAULT_AUTHENTICATION_CLASSES settings in rest_framework.
 Authentication classes must be set manually for each view.
 This includes djoser views, so they should be overridden.
-The code will probably work if you just add the defult_authentication_classes setting, but it's fine without it so why fix?
+This is because the was original written to work with JWTSTATELESSAUTHENTICATION and using DEFAULT_AUTHENTICATION_CLASSES with permissions decorators, does not work with the default permissions.
+The default permissions require a user object linked to the authentication, which JWTSTATELESSAUTHENTICATION does not provide.
+I'm sure a custom permission handler could be made but we have deadlines to meet, plus the code is more explicit this way.